PowerClerk Support Center

 Utilizing Connections on PowerClerk

-Once enabled and configured, a Connection/Standard Web Adapter will be able to be utilized on a Form or via an Automation.
+Once enabled and configured, a Connection/Web Connector will be able to be utilized on a Form or via an Automation.

 Utilizing a Connection via Form

-In a Form you will utilize the Call Connection Form element to create a button that will call the Web Adapter when a user clicks the button.
+In a Form you will utilize the Call Connection Form element to create a button that will call the Web Connector when a user clicks the button.

 Call Connection Form Element